pyeventsourcing/esdbclient/README.md

 event in a downstream component.

-## Subscriptions
+## Catch-up subscriptions

-A "subscription" in EventStoreDB will return already recorded events, and also events that are recorded after the subscription was started.
+A "catch-up subscription" can be used to receive already recorded events, but it will also return events that are recorded after the subscription was started.

-EventStoreDB supports two kinds of subscriptions: "catch-up" subscriptions and "persistent" subscriptions.

-### Catch-up subscriptions
+The method `subscribe_stream_events()` starts a catch-up subscription to receive events from a specific stream.
+The method `subscribe_all_events()` starts a catch-up subscription to receive all events in the database.

 Catch-up subscriptions are simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription.
-The recorded events can then be processed.

-You can subscribe to receive events from all streams, or from a single stream.

-Catch-up subscriptions can be filtered to include, or to exclude, certain types of recorded event.

-Catch-up subscriptions can start from the beginning, from the end, or from a specific commit position.

 Many catch-up subscriptions can be created, concurrently or successively, and all will receive all the recorded events they have been requested to receive.

 Received recorded events are instances of the `RecordedEvent` class (see below).
 Recorded event objects have a commit position, amonst other attributes.

+### How to implement exactly-once event processing

-The commit positions of recorded events that are received and processed by a downstream component are usefully recorded by the downstream component so that the greatest commit position of already processed recorded events can be determined.
+The commit positions of recorded events that are received and processed by a downstream component are usefully recorded by the downstream component so that the commit position of last processed event can be determined.

 The last recorded commit position can be used to specify the commit position from which to subscribe when processing is resumed.
 Since this commit position will represent the